pemellquist/idmlight/API.md

 |200               |OK                   |

 ### 6.8 Response Body
-The response body contains a list of all supported versions of OpenIDM.
+The response body contains a list of all supported versions of IDMLight.

 ### 6.9 Error Response Codes
 |HTTP Status Code  |Description          |